swcarpentry/sql-novice-survey/pages/01-select.md

 >   <tr> <td>844</td> <td>roe</td> <td>rad</td> <td>11.25</td> </tr>
 > </table>

-Notice that three entries&mdash;one in the `Visited` table, and two in the `Survey` table&mdash;are shown in red because they don't contain any actual data: we'll return to these missing values [later](05-null.html).
+Notice that three entries --- one in the `Visited` table, and two in the `Survey` table --- are shown in red because they don't contain any actual data: we'll return to these missing values [later](05-null.html).
 For now,